mireo/can-utils/README.md

 This repository contains several CAN (Controller Area Network) C++ utilities which could simplify collecting, decoding, transcoding and transferring CAN messages to cloud.

-Most of the code in the repository is designed to run on an edge device (for example, embedded telemetry device).
-However, utilities like CAN DBC parser or CAN frame packet buffer can also be used on server side, thus providing some of the essential tools in the [IOT telemetry](https://iotatlas.net/en/patterns/telemetry/) ecosystems.
+Most of the code in the repository is designed to run on an edge device (for example, an embedded telemetry device).
+However, utilities like CAN DBC parser or CAN frame packet buffer can also be used on server side, thus providing some of the essential tools in [IOT telemetry](https://iotatlas.net/en/patterns/telemetry/) ecosystems.

 Features
 --------
 * [DBC parser](dbc/README.md)
-    * A complete and customizable DBC parser written in C++.
-Full DBC syntax support for all keywords.
+    * A complete, customizable and efficient DBC parser written in C++ with full DBC syntax support for all keywords.
 * [Vehicle-To-Cloud Transcoder](v2c/README.md)
     * Edge-computing telemetric component that groups, filters, and aggregates CAN signals.
 Can drastically reduce the amount of data sent from the device over the network.
 Uses the DBC parser to read and define the CAN network.